JSTP8330/ITISMOB_AnimoHealth/README.md

-# ITISMOB_AnimoHealth
+# AnimoHealth by Whalbytes

 ## Overview
-ITISMOB_AnimoHealth is a clinic appointment booking application designed for De La Salle University (DLSU).
+AnimoHealth by Whalbytes is a clinic appointment booking application designed for De La Salle University (DLSU).
 This application streamlines the process of scheduling and managing various medical appointments for university students and staff.

 ## Repository Version Control Approach